 Topics chosen to complement CHM 351 include a detailed study of primary and intermediary metabolism: syntheses and degradation of lipids, amino acids and nucleotides; metabolic coordination; signal transduction; molecular motors; and the role of cyctochrome c.
 The use of selected case studies from medical schools will be integrated into the study of metabolism.
 The course will also include a student-led discussion of selected articles from the primary literature in biochemistry.
-Prerequisites: CHM 351-352.
-(CHM 353 is crosslisted with BIO 353.)
+Prerequisite: CHM 351.
+Corequisite: CHML 353, laboratory component.
 Offered spring.